intri-in/manage-my-damn-life-nextjs/docs/index.md

 ## Features

-1. Manange your CalDAV tasks.
+1. Manage your CalDAV tasks.
     - Supports sub tasks.
 2. Manage calendar events.
 3. Supports multiple CalDAV accounts, and mutiple user accounts.
-4. View your tasks as a list, in a gantt view or on a calendar.
+4. View your tasks as a list, in a gantt view, or on a calendar.
 1. Create and manage task filters to view your tasks as you see fit.
 1. "Reponsive-ish" view.
 This is a desktop first project, as mutiple clients like JTX Boards, OpenTasks exist for mobile.